This site is for people who would

 survival skills and other ways of living that people knew in ancient times — before we became dependent on modern fossil-fuel-based technology.
 That includes myself,

 i.e. I am learning this as I go, and writing it up on the site

 as I get around to it.

 The What's New? page shows more details of updates to

 HOT:I've been on the internet since 1991.
 That's a long time.
 Before anyone I know in real life, and before most people had even heard of the internet.
-This Permaculture survival video by Geoff Lawton is probably the best, most hopeful, and most inspiring single thing I've seen on the internet, in all that time.
-I can't think of any higher praise for it than that.
+This Permaculture survival video by Geoff Lawton is perhaps the best, most hopeful, and most inspiring single thing I've seen on the internet, in all that time.
+I can't think of much higher praise for it than that.
 I'm not the only one who thinks this either, e.g. from the YouTube comments, "This is probably the most moving and astounding video I have ever seen.
 Love it."
-Just watch this one.
+Just watch it!